tasbehanawaz/tasbehanawaz/README.md

 - Implemented a customizable reservation system that allows users to select their preferred table, occasion, and time, along with a real-time table availability display

 ## Currently working
-- I'm currently Working on developing the autonomous yoga application
+- I'm currently Working on developing a Real-Time AI-Powered News & Content Summarizer (Stay tuned for more updates!)
-- Developing the backend for the application using PHP and SQL
-- Smooth video generation with Text-To-Speech functionality

 ## Specialisations
 - Achieved Meta Frontend Developer specialisation certification